rajatrakesh/hdikafka/README.md

 * Deploy Azure HDI (Kafka)
 * Access and configure Kafka on HDI post deployment
 * Setup On-prem Kafka Instance (this will be simulated with installing Kafka in a VM)
+* Configure MirrorMaker for replication of Kafka Events
 * Deploy Databricks Cluster
 * Setup a sample spark code to read from the HDI Kafka instance